-For a cheaper and more classical option, arborist Alex Vaught recommended the Victorinox Swiss Army knife.
+According to arborist Alex Vaught, a pocketknife is an essential for camping.
+He recommends this one from Victorinox.
 “It’s small and light, it easily fits into a pocket, and it’s unlikely to look intimidating to anyone,” he explains, revealing that no matter what specialist equipment he might require for a job, he’ll always find himself packing his Swiss Army knife.

 Meanwhile, contributor Hanna Hanra also recommends the “dinky” six cm version.

 One thing no campsite should be without is a fully stocked first-aid kit.
 But if you’re scratching your head as to what needs to be included, we chatted to experts — including a medical director at St John’s Ambulance — for their advice.
 In addition to fabric plasters and bandages, they also recommended tweezers, thermometers, and a quality eye wash and eye bath, such as this one from Superdrug.
 Read more here.